jacobjohnsson/simulated-annealing/docs/README.md

     perf report

-which presents us with all symbols, and the number of times they were sampled, (among other stuff).
+which presents us with all symbols, and the number of times they were sampled (among other stuff).

-##### Step 3

 The second useful tool is